 The message The Regional Men’s Health Initiative gives in everything it does is “… before it all gets too much… Talk to a Mate!! or talk it over”.

 It is important for us to talk about issues in our life or tell our story so we can realise we are not alone and that it is safe to do so.
 As blokes we quite often isolate ourselves and we go into our cave and don’t talk to anyone about our stuff.
 Now that’s all right, as long as we remember to come out of the cave.
 One of the problems is we don’t identify who our true mates are in the good times, this then leads to isolation and loneliness which are often precursors for other wellbeing issues.

 We say as blokes we have three broad categories of mates to talk to about our stuff or tell our story to.
 These usually come under the categories of a mentor, a partner and a peer.

-These mates are quite often different than the associates or the mates that we play sport with and/or socialise with.
-Think about the blokes you know that have no one to talk to!
+These mates are quite often different from the associates or the mates that we play sport with and/or socialise with.
+Think about the blokes you know who have no one to talk to!